 Dr. Arpita Bhattacharjee

 I received my PhD in Economics from the University of California-Riverside in 2017.
-My current research portfolio covers a diverse set of topics - evaluating affirmative action policies in India and their impact on higher education outcomes, developing an analytical framework for the concept of adaptive preferences, analyzing the associations between fertility and infant mortality in the context of recent demographic transitions, and identifying intra-household resource allocation differences across countries using the DHS surveys.
-I am also working on different projects under the inter-disciplinary Cities theme of the University, along with colleagues Prof. Gary Dymski and Prof. Andrew Brown.
-These include collaborating with the Leeds City Council to develop a metric of inclusive growth for the Leeds City Region; identifying the socio-economic impacts of the increasing prevalence of AI and Robotics in labour markets; unbundling the UK productivity puzzle in face of rapid technological advancement, and understanding the political economy of the robotics and AI era.
+My current research portfolio covers a diverse set of topics - evaluating affirmative action policies in India and their impact on higher education outcomes; developing an analytical framework for the concept of adaptive preferences; analyzing the associations between fertility and infant mortality, and fertility and labour market outcomes, in the context of recent demographic transitions; and identifying intra-household resource allocation differences across countries using the DHS surveys.

 During my PhD, I undertook teaching responsibilities (both as module leader and teaching assistant) in undergraduate courses in microeconomics, econometrics, and public policy.
 I was awarded the Outstanding Teaching Award from the graduate division at University of California-Riverside in recognition of excellence in teaching.